TodePond/DreamBerd/README.md

 ```

 ## Class
 You can make classes, but you can only ever make one instance of them.
-This shouldn't affect most people who write object-oriented code.
+This shouldn't affect how most object-oriented programmers work.
 ```java
 class Player {
     const var health = 10!